(Credit: Paul Tait)

 Current options (50%) include:

 Four written papers, plus practicals (including a group design practical)

 Project work (33%)

-Three written papers, plus practicals and project
+Approximately five written papers or take-home exams, plus practicals and project

-Five written papers, plus practicals and project
+Five written papers or take-home exams, plus practicals and project

 Lists of options offered in the 2nd, 3rd and 4th years are illustrative only, and may change from time to time.